 This PGCE course prepares you to teach all disciplines of Science, the emphasis can be on Biology, Chemistry or Physics, in the 11-16 age ranges, with opportunities to gain experience of teaching post-16.
 It is an integrated academic and professional preparation for teaching, combining study at either postgraduate or professional level with practical training to meet the Teachers’ Standards.

-The PGCE Secondary Science course supports trainees to teach all of the Science subjects at KS3 and KS4 (GCSE) with post-16 enhancement in their specialist subject of Biology, Chemistry or Physics.
-There is a part-time option available.
 Trainees following this course are encouraged to explore a wide range of creative approaches to planning, teaching and evaluating Science lessons.
 The course is built upon principles of inclusion and diversity in teaching and learning for all pupils, whatever their potential and achievements.
 Throughout the course, trainees study different methods of assessment and how they support classroom learning and teaching; in particular, the role of formative assessment in the development of metacognitive skills.
 Outside speakers are invited in to supplement the University sessions, including from the ‘Institute of Physics’, the ‘Royal Society of Chemistry’ and the ‘Association for Science Education’.
 A visit to the National STEM Centre in York is also part of the course.
 Classroom practical work is encouraged and supported.
-In addition we are keen to introduce trainees to joys of learning outside of the classroom with, for example, learning visits to a local nature reserve and to Woolsthorpe Manor, the home where Sir Isaac Newton made so many of his wonderful scientific discoveries.
+In addition we are keen to introduce trainees to joys of learning outside of the classroom with learning visits to, for example, a local nature reserve and to Woolsthorpe Manor, the home where Sir Isaac Newton made so many of his wonderful scientific discoveries.

 Throughout your year of study, you will explore all aspects of your subject.
 This includes those areas that are your strengths, as well as areas you may need to improve upon.
 You will study how pupils learn in your subject area, how you need to assess them and how to keep abreast of new developments within your subject.
 You will learn how to plan and deliver topics in ways that include all types of learners in meaningful ways.